 “An FR-44 certificate is like a rider the government requires when an owner or operator of a vehicle is convicted of a DUI,” says Andrew Mallory, partner at Byrne Mallory in St. Petersburg, Florida.
 “Without this FR44 form, your license can be revoked.”

-Friedlander says that the cost to file an FR-44 form in Florida typically runs from $15 to $25.
+Friedlander says that filing an FR-44 form in Florida typically costs $15 to $25.
 This certificate must remain on file for at least three years.

 How long do you have to carry FR-44 insurance in Florida?

 Florida law requires your FR-44 certificate to be kept on file for at least three years.
-Florida and Virginia are the only states that require getting an FR-44 certificate after a DUI conviction.
-Keep a clean driving record, and the FR-44 requirement will expire after 36 months.
+Florida and Virginia only require an FR-44 certificate after a DUI conviction.
+Keep a clean driving record; the FR-44 requirement will expire after 36 months.